This post may contain affiliate links. Please see my disclosure policy for details.

 4. Kathakali makeup can take hours to apply

-When you watch a cultural show while in Kerala, you’re only watching a fraction of a traditional dance.
+When you watch a cultural show while in Kerala, you’re only watching a fraction of traditional dance.
 During an official performance, the makeup process takes well over three hours.

 But, during the one you’ll watch, the whole performance will take two hours. the first hour is watching the artists apply makeup which is an art in itself.